KNOWLEDGE AND THE KNOWER—

 • What data does the thermometer display and how does it work?

-• What does thermostat do?
+• What does a thermostat do?

 • Compare and contrast these two products of human technology with melting ice?

-It may or may not be necessary to ask
+It may or may not be necessary to ask:

 Does the ice know that it is melting?
 Does the mercury in the thermometer know it is rising?
 Does the thermostat know when to turn the heating on or off?